-If you have lung cancer, it is important to get an accurate diagnosis as early as possible.
-It’s also important to determine if the disease has spread – information key to helping your medical team develop the best treatment options for you.
+If you have lung cancer, it is important to get an accurate diagnosis as early as possible so your medical team can plan the best treatment options for you.

 Needle biopsy: CT scan images guide a needle through the skin into the lung tissue to collect cells.
 A biopsy sample may also be taken from lymph nodes or other areas in the body where cancer has spread.

 Endobronchial Ultrasound (EBUS): This minimally invasive technique uses a thin, flexible camera with an ultrasound probe to examine and biopsy structures near the windpipe and its branches.
 At City of Hope, this has largely replaced mediastinoscopy, which is a procedure that gives the same information but requires an incision in the neck and passage of surgical tools to take tissue samples from lymph nodes.

 Navigational Bronchoscopy: A special computer creates a three-dimensional map of the lungs and helps guide a thin, flexible tube down the mouth, through the windpipe, and directly to the tumor.
 This allows the doctor to take biopsies or place markers for other treatments much more accurately than with traditional methods.